vertexproject/synapse/docs/synapse/devops.rst

 For self-signed certificates, we need to generate a CA certificate and key as well as a server certificate and key.

 The synapse ``certtool`` can be used to easily generate a CA and server certificates.
-For example, we we wanted to generate a CA certificate for "vertex"::
+For example, if we wanted to generate a CA certificate for "vertex"::
     python -m synapse.tools.easycert --ca vertex
     key saved: /home/visi/.syn/certs/cas/vertex.key